My friend Ann Taylor Pittman, the executive food editor of Cooking Light magazine, recently visited

 - 1 1/2 teaspoons roasted ground sesame seeds

-- 2 tablespoons thinly sliced green onion, green part only
+- 2 tablespoons thinly sliced green onion,

 - 1 Fresno chile, cut into thin rings